vizzuhq/vizzu-lib/docs/content/tutorial/6-sorting.md

 When switching the order of dimensions on the x-axis Vizzu will rearrange the elements according to this new logic.

+Note: How the legend automatically is removed during this animation.

 ```javascript { "title": "...grouping is determined by their order. " }
 chart.animate({